MitchellAugustin/ubuntu-server-documentation/how-to/graphics/install-nvidia-drivers.md

 This page shows how to install the NVIDIA drivers from the command line, using either the `ubuntu-drivers` tool (recommended), or APT.

+> **Warning**:
+> NVIDIA drivers installed from outside sources are not guaranteed to be compatible with those provided by ubuntu-drivers and may break secure boot.
+This includes those installed via the steps outlined in NVIDIA's CUDA installation guide.

 ## NVIDIA drivers releases

 We package two types of NVIDIA drivers: